 His words of Indigenous insight and global concern are offered though the experience of "one Lakota living in one world".

 ~ Mitakuye Oyasin

-CINEMINGA (www.cineminga.org) is a collective that links peoples East and West, and North and South through digital stortytelling.
+WHAT DOES TIOKASIN DO BESIDES TALK??????
+Tiokasin is a working board member and/or an advisory member of the following non-profit organizations: CINEMINGA (www.cineminga.org) is a collective that links Indigenous peoples East and West, and North and South through digital storytelling.
 Our goal is to strengthen traditional cultures by supporting community media projects.

 This one-hour is devoted to bringing the voices of the Indigenous peoples connecting their struggles with those of other Indigenous Peoples around the world.